 Rooting aloe vera leaves in water is not a good idea.
 Some plants can grow in water, but aloe vera is not one of them.
 Trying to root aloe leaves in water often makes them rot before they can grow roots.

 It’s better to grow aloe vera in soil.
-You can separate the baby plants from the mother plant.
+You can separate the little plants from the mother plant.
 Or, you can use leaf cuttings, but they need special care to not rot.

 Even though it might seem easy to root aloe leaves in water, it’s not the best way.
 Soil methods, like separating pups, work much better.
 They help aloe vera plants grow strong and healthy.